gmcninch-tufts/math87-lecture-notebooks/.ipynb_checkpoints/01--optimization-checkpoint.md

     - Think about what the errors might be, or how realistic the answer actually is.
     - How did it compare to what expectations?

-Of course this is very general and may be problem dependent, but it at least describes our goals in modeling.
+Of course this is very general and may be problem dependent, but it describes our targets with modeling.

 ```python